z124060/Assignment-4/README.md

 7. Save **display_result.php** file
 8. Upload your PHP files in your respective folder :Class6_Part4

-You can check how the correct webpage should look like from
+[!NOTE]

-http://172.21.82.208/gift/class6/sol/part4/index.php
+> You can check how the correct webpage should look like from http://172.21.82.208/gift/class6/sol/part4/index.php

 **Part 5**